 In fact, you need to take care of the full localization process that involves translation, ensuring low international shipping rates, currency and size conversion as well as communication with foreign buyers and local marketing.

 The full website localization process could be a real pain for online sellers … if they wanted to do it on their own.
 Not to mention the costs and the fact that new needs and more demands regularly arise on the buyer’s part.
-All this could efficiently distract online business owners from what they should really focus on: business management and growth.
+All this could efficiently distract online business owners from what they should really focus on: ecommerce business management and growth.

 The number of global online buyers willing to buy goods from abroad is growing.
 International online transactions are increasing.
 Hence, more and more online sellers are deciding to offer their products on foreign markets.
 Vision, predictive powers and thinking ahead are key features of online sales pioneers.